 Working to Keep Douglas County Healthy

 Disease prevention and control is a cooperative effort involving health care providers, local and state health department personnel and members of the community.
-The Communicable Disease program at DPHN works to prevent the emergence and spread of communicable diseases.
+Communicable diseases can be transmitted from person to person or from animal to person.
+The Communicable Disease program at DPHN works to prevent the emergence and spread of communicable diseases through investigation and education.
 This includes collecting and analyzing disease reports, studying risk factors, protecting exposed individuals and families, developing guidelines for disease prevention and control, and planning and responding to public health emergencies involving communicable diseases.

 Oregon state law requires the tracking of communicable diseases in order to prevent and control disease outbreaks.
 To ensure the safety of the community, the law also requires physicians, healthcare providers and labs to report all “reportable” diseases to DPHN.